Wolzogen on the Traditional Material of Parsifal

 ith this enhancement of the legend, which on the one hand led back to the most ancient signification of the mystery of the sacred vessel, and on the other hand rendered an ideal conception of the pure Christian notion of the redemption feasible, only

-in the great epic poems of chivalry, had not been carried out.
-Rather, the epic of chivalry, in opposition to the Grail, as to the life of religious knighthood,
+formations but, precisely in the great epic poems of chivalry, had not been carried out.
+Rather, the epic of chivalry, in opposition to the Grail, as to the life of

 religious knighthood, represented the life of secular knighthood in the famous Round Table of King Arthur.
 In all relevant legendary poems, from the Mabinogi onward, Parsifal makes his appearance at the court of Arthur.
 Wolfram has

 conceived the antithesis still more profoundly; for it is at the court of Arthur, in the utmost worldly splendour of chivalry, that the curse of the messenger of the

 Grail falls upon the hero; but it is at the court of Arthur that she also announces to him, upon his returning penitent, the release from the curse.
 This court of Arthur, a specifically medieval